sourchib/APIsensorRealtime/README.md

 ## Testing

 You can use Postman, curl, or any API client to test the endpoints.

+**Postman Collection**: A `Greenhouse_API.postman_collection.json` file is included in the project root.
+Import this into Postman to get pre-configured requests for all endpoints.

 To test MQTT, subscribe to the topic `device/control` using an MQTT client:
 ```bash
 mosquitto_sub -h localhost -t device/control